Joey Meneses Player Props: Nationals vs. Orioles

 Joey Meneses At The Plate

-- Meneses has picked up a hit in 66.7% of his 15 games this season, with multiple hits in 33.3% of them.

-- He has not hit a long ball in his 15 games this season.
+- He has not gone deep in his 16 games this season.

-- He has scored in five games this year (33.3%), but has had no multi-run games.
+- He has scored in five games this season (31.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.